 Once you keep this in mind, some of the ratings on goodreads start to make more sense – it’s kind of a fun game to see what books of classic literature are rated lower than, say, Breaking Dawn.
 The list is depressingly long.
 1

 Some of this is inevitable: if you’re not paying money for a service, it’s because you’re the product, not the customer.
 Goodreads has a vested interest in making their service valuable, and the easiest way to do that is by making you read books that you enjoy.
 Steering someone that just read Mein Kampf to Between the World and Me may be admirable, but it’s not likely to generate repeat business, and thus doesn’t help goodreads turn a profit,.
 We all know what media companies do when they have to pick only one of those options.

 The problem, of course, is not just goodreads: anything service that recommends any product by amalgamating data from non-experts has this same issue.
-And while listening to this sort of data may help us find what we’re likely to enjoy, this isn’t the same thing as actually refining our tastes and working to improve the quality of art (or books, or food, or music) that we love.
+And while listening to this sort of data may help us find what we’re likely to enjoy, this isn’t the same thing as actually refining our tastes and working to improve the quality of art or books or food that we love, since people have different tastes some people like to eat junk food while others prefer healthy food following diets from sites as Reportshealthcare.com/.
 Alas, the pursuit of virtue may not be best for the stockholder.
 Giving people what they want, on the other hand, always turns a profit.